compromise-evident/Authorship/README.md

 a NEW list that's not pregenerated to finiteness?
 Authorship does just that;

-Instead of releasing a key,
-make a new list of encrypted items and release only half the keys to that old list.
+When I ask for proof of life, instead of releasing one key, make a new list of encrypted items then selectively release half the keys to that original list, all at once.
-Now, as I look at your original list of encrypted items, I can cross out any that I can decrypt.
+Now, as I look at your original list of encrypted items, I cross out any that I can decrypt.
-And when I take a step back,
+When I take a step back,
 a binary message appears; what's crossed out and left uncrossed represents ones and zeros not predetermined.
 This message can be anything at any time, even though it comes from something old and immutable.
-In Authorship, it consists of your optional personal message along with the hash of that new list
+And so you have it represent personal thoughts for this event, along with the hash of that new list
 (so as to build an authorized-only relationship with that new list.)